 Be prepared - Plan your route by taking account of interests and needs of your visitors, time available, distance, weather.
 Walk the route.
 Check all is well.
 Time it.
 Set up displays with posters and props of interest for early arrivers.
 Have ‘give-aways’ ready – farm facts, leaflets, stickers, products to look for and where to buy.
 Put signs up at the entrance, for parking, toilets etc. If you operate a number of guided tours or trailer rides, do put a sign up saying where the activities will start from and when... good communication with visitors helps them find their way.

 Make it memorable – Using props and hands on activities really helps visitors' to remember their day.
-A new idea for 2012 is creating a 'mini-field' - a one square metre, made from plastic pipe, gives a focus for the 'farm to food' story you tell.
+One idea is creating a 'mini-field' - a one square metre, made from plastic pipe, gives a focus for the 'farm to food' story you tell.
 Download an information sheet on this activity plus some great statistics on gowing a meter square of a range of crops.
 LEAF also have produced a booklet with step by step instructions for 12 other activities to help make farm walks and talks memorable, fun and interactive.
 To download a copy click here.

 Wet weather plan - Have a Plan B for bad weather.
 Inevitably rain especially, or cold, will mean that fewer people will come and you will almost certainly need less parking, less help and fewer refreshments.
 However you can lessen the impact of bad weather by stressing towards the end of your publicity material that (assuming this is the case) there is still plenty to see and do indoors, that attractions will be moved to the barn etc. Suggest people come in boots, stout shoes or wellies and bring a jacket if the weather is poor.
 Then check the five day forecast for your area on June 1st / 2nd and keep checking it.
 Hopefully this will be for the weather to be fine and dry.
 If not - you should put a bit more time into developing Plan B. Think about things like whether parking cars on grass will be a challenge in a downpour, letting local radio know the open day is still going ahead based in the barn or grain store.Was it worth it - ask your visitors for feedback both in terms of your own performance but also what they learnt and most enjoyed.
 Remember to order visitor feedback forms in your resource pack when you register.